 Over the years the Advanced Investigation course was also called the Advanced Practice Group, the Investigative course, and the Gnostic Investigation course.

-Being practice-focused, the Advanced Investigation course offered a tremendous opportunity for participants to have profound mystical experiences, gain a deeper understanding of themselves and the nature of reality, and learn how to incorporate spiritual practices into daily life, all while freeing up a special dedicated time to just ‘practice’.
+Being practice-focused, the Advanced Investigation course offered an opportunity for participants to have more mystical experiences, gain a deeper understanding of themselves and the nature of reality, and learn how to incorporate spiritual practices into daily life, all while freeing up a special dedicated time to just ‘practice’.

 The course program was organized into nine weeks (originally eight, and later expanded to nine) like the other earlier courses.
-The Advanced Investigation course differed however from earlier courses in that the structure was predominately broken into two week blocks, with one self-knowledge and one astral or meditative exercise being explored in depth over each two week period.
+However, the Advanced Investigation course differed from earlier courses in that the structure was predominately broken into two week blocks, with one self-knowledge and one astral or meditative exercise being explored in depth over each two week period.

 Participants who took this course online received brief PDF topics describing the exercises they were going to practice for the following two weeks.
 Self-knowledge exercises included things like looking into a particular ego and working upon it.
 Astral or meditative exercises included looking more into waking up in dreams, or using meditative practices such as koans (questions that do not have an answer) or the duality practice to silence the mind.